4GeeksAcademy/master-python-programming-exercises/exercises/056-Chessboard - black square/README.md

 Given a square of a chessboard.
 If it's a black square, print YES, otherwise print NO.

-The program receives two integers from 1 to 8 specifying the column and row number of the square.
+The program receives two integers from 1 to 8 first two - for the first square, and the last two - for the second square(check the image).